Mattia2700/ais-markdowns/ml/first_part/Statistical Estimation Theory.md

 where $p(X)$ is the marginal likelihood (like the numerator, but integrating over all possible values of $\theta$), $p(X|\theta)$ is the likelihood function ($\prod_{i=1}^N p(x_i|\theta)$), and $p(\theta)$ is the prior distribution.

-We know the model, you know the prior distribution, you have the training samples, so you can compute the posterior distribution.
+You know the model, you know the prior distribution, you have the training samples, so you can compute the posterior distribution.

 In the case of a univariate Gaussian distribution, the mean you are looking for is a trade-off between the actual mean of the training samples and the prior mean, each weighted by the corresponding variance.